Can a Business Incubator Help My Start-up?

 Do I have to apply to be part of a business incubator?

 Yes, in order to take part in a business incubator programme, you will need to go through an application process.
-In many cases, you’ll be interviewed as part of this process.
+This will usually involve an interview stage.

 Can I be involved with more than one incubator at a time?

 This will be at the discretion of the programme organisers.
-Some will permit you to be involved with multiple incubators simultaneously, while others might stipulate that you aren’t.
-Our advice would be to focus on one at a time, that way you can give it your all and get the most out of it.
+Some will permit you to be involved with multiple incubators simultaneously, while others might stipulate you aren’t.
+Whether or not this is a good idea depends very much on you and your needs!

 How much does a business incubator cost?